Data extracted in November 2025

 Context

-With the COVID-19 pandemic, preventive measures were put in place with the aim of limiting the spread of the Coronavirus and to combat the epidemic.
+During the COVID-19 pandemic, preventive measures were put in place with the aim of limiting the spread of the Coronavirus and to combat the epidemic.
 Some of these measures resulted in activities being either completely stopped or restricted by many employers.
 In some cases, employees were encouraged or obliged to work remotely, for example from home.
 For the economic sectors where activity was stopped or reduced, the number of accidents decreased.
 Inactivity or reduced activity in certain sectors resulted in a smaller number of workers and/or working hours.
 Consequently, there was an atypical decrease in the number of reported occupational diseases.
 By contrast, in certain other sectors the COVID-19 pandemic generated an increase in activity, for example, for human health activities, residential care activities or social work activities without accommodation.
 The increased activity in sectors such as these generally generated higher numbers of reported occupational diseases (or reported accidents at work in some countries) when the cases of COVID-19 of occupational origin were included according to national practices and legislation.
-Public services that deal with the administrations in charge of receiving notifications, reporting, investigations and recognition of occupational diseases may have operated with limited capacities.
-The impact of all the actions described above led to a decrease in the total number of short-listed occupational diseases in the data collected for reference years 2020 and 2021 (compared with 2019 and the previous years for which data are available).
+Occupational health services that deal with the administrations in charge of receiving notifications, reporting, investigations and recognition of occupational diseases may have operated with limited capacities.
+The impact of all the actions described above led to a decrease in the total number of short-listed occupational diseases in the data collected for reference years 2020, 2021 and 2022 (compared with earlier and later years for which data are available).